-Khukuri is the National weapon of Nepal, Khukuri is analogous Gurkha which is analogous to Nepali or Nepal therefore making Khukuri the symbol of Nepal.
+Khukuri is the national weapon of Nepal, Khukuri is analogous to Gurkha which is analogous to Nepali or Nepal therefore making Khukuri the symbol of Nepal.
 The history of Khukuri dates back some 2500 years ago, thought reliable facts are missing it is believed that it may have been originated from a similar knife carried by soldiers of Alexander called the Kopis knife from Greece.
-When he invaded India, it is believed that the style was passed down from Koips.
-The Kopis was one handed blade similar to Khukuri but extended up to 65 cm.
-The Kopis also had single edge blade with a concave shape similar to Khukuri.
+When he invaded India, it is believed that the style was passed down from Korps.
+The Kopis was a one-handed blade similar to Khukuri but extended up to 65 cm.
+The Kopis also had a single edge blade with a concave shape similar to Khukuri.

 The literature suggests that, Khukuri had been handed down by the Saint Guru Gorakh Nath to Bappa Rawal.
 From there onwards, it made it to the kingdom of Gorkha, which was named in remembrance of Guru Gorakhnath by his disciple when he conquered the land.
-After the Gurkha war, the Khukuri came into the lime light!
-Regarded as one of the fiercest weapon in battle field.
+After the Gurkha war, the Khukuri came into the limelight!
+Regarded as one of the fiercest weapons on the battlefield.

 Khukuri has been in use in Nepal for a very long time.
-One of the museums in Kathmandu has a Khukuri some 500 years old used by Drabya Saha, the founder of Shah dynasty!
-Not only during war, but Khukuri has been in use for common utilities in the household for a very long time in fire wood and sacrificing animals, it’s also believed that keeping a Khukuri below the pillow fends off the bad spirits.
+One of the museums in Kathmandu has a Khukuri some 500 years old used by Drabya Saha, the founder of the Shah dynasty!
+Not only during the war, but Khukuri has been in use for common utilities in the household for a very long time in firewood and sacrificing animals, it’s also believed that keeping a Khukuri below the pillow fends off the bad spirits.
 Not only socially and culturally but Khukuri has is importance in a religious way as well.
-The shape and form of Khukuri is supposed to represent the holy Trinity of Bramha, Bishnu, Maheshor!
-In most part of the country the Khukuri’s are worshipped as well.
+The shape and form of Khukuri are supposed to represent the Holy Trinity of Bramha, Bishnu, Maheshor!
+In most parts of the country, the Khukuri’s are worshipped as well.